annieandongmei/Cross-Interfaces-Intelligent-Customer-Engagement/README.md

 The lab is Lex-centered to demonstrate omni-channel. </br>

 Hands-on Lab Level 300~400 - **Build the new omni-channel in the fastest way using AWS: How to build ONE chatbot and use it on SIX channels?
 Web, Telephony (Amazon Connect), Facebook, Alexa, Mobile Apps, Virtual Avatar (Amazon Sumerian)** </br>
-This Lab will cover AWS Lambda, Amazon Lex, Amazon Connect, Alexa Skill Kit, AWS Mobile Services,  Sumerian.</br>
+This Lab will cover AWS Lambda, Amazon Lex, Amazon Connect, Alexa Skill Kit, AWS Mobile Services,  Sumerian.

-*This is draft only.
+*draft only.
 The lab is modular and do not need to cover all channels if not required.
 If Amazon Connect is the focus, there can be more content on Amazon Connect, Data Dipping, Lambda, Lex, and no need to cover Web, Alexa, etc.*

 **Prequisites:**
 1. **AWS global region Account.** Please open an AWS account.
 You need a valid credit card to set up your account.